vladgusakovskiy/vladgusakovskiy/README.md

 ### Hi there 👋
 # 💫 About Me:
-Hi there!<br>I’m Vlad, a passionate Front-end developer👨‍💻 from Ukraine.<br>I’m open to job opportunities and currently looking for a full-time Frontend Developer role 🚀.<br>⚡️ In my free time, I solve problems on Codewars and read tech articles.
+Hi there!<br>I’m Vlad, a passionate Front-end developer👨‍💻 from Ukraine.<br>I’m open to job opportunities and currently looking for a full-time Frontend Developer role 🚀.<br>In my free time, I solve problems on Codewars and read tech articles. ⚡️

 ## 🌐 Socials: